Thomas Cromwell: Marriage and issue

 Cromwell's wife died in 1529 and his daughters, Anne and Grace, are believed to have died not long after their mother.
 Their deaths may have been caused by the sweating sickness.
 Provisions made for Anne and Grace in Cromwell's will, dated 12 July 1529, were crossed out at some later date.
 Gregory outlived his father by only 11 years, succumbing to sweating sickness in 1551.

 Cromwell also had an illegitimate daughter, Jane (c.
 1530–1580), whose early life is a complete mystery.
-According to novelist Hilary Mantel, "Cromwell had an illegitimate daughter, and beyond the fact that she existed, we know very little about her.
-She comes briefly into the records, in an incredibly obscure way—she's in the archives of the county of Chester."
 Jane was born to an unknown mother during the time Cromwell was mourning the loss of his wife and daughters.
 Jane presumably was educated and resided in Cromwell's homes, but in 1539, Margaret Vernon, the worldly prioress of Little Marlow Priory (who had also helped to raise Gregory Cromwell) suggested she take Jane to begin her education away from home.
 In that same year Jane's half-brother Gregory (at age nineteen) and his wife Elizabeth moved into Leeds Castle, Kent, in preparation for Gregory's election as a knight of the shire (Member of Parliament) for the county.
 Jane, then nine years of age, accompanied him.
 Cromwell's records show him paying Elizabeth for clothing and expenses for Jane.
 It is unknown what became of Jane's mother, though historian Caroline Angus argues that Jane's mother was Elizabeth Gregory, a former household servant who was left a surprisingly large amount of money and items in Cromwell's will.
 Elizabeth Gregory was listed among family members in the will, despite not being any relation to the Cromwell, Williams, Wyckes or Williamson families.
 Cromwell was known to be one of the few men at court without mistresses and tried to keep this indiscretion secret.

 Jane married William Hough (c.
 1527–1585), of Leighton in the Wirral Hundred, around 1550.
 William Hough was the son of Richard Hough (1505–1574) who was Cromwell's agent in Chester from 1534 to 1540.
-Jane and her husband remained staunch Roman Catholics, who, together with their daughter, Alice, her husband, William Whitmore, and their children, all came to the attention of the authorities as recusants during the reign of Elizabeth I.
+Jane and her husband remained staunch Catholics, who, together with their daughter, Alice, her husband, William Whitmore, and their children, all came to the attention of the authorities as recusants during the reign of Elizabeth I.